A fast-paced, dynamic and demanding course for determined and ambitious individuals who want a career in fashion.

-In your second year you will be encouraged to develop a more personal design style and to develop collections through research, design development, and design translation using drape and modelling on the stand.
-You will learn to communicate your creative talent and versatility through a portfolio of design work, and will participate in a live project brief offering the chance to be selected for a paid summer internship in San Francisco.
+In your second year you will be encouraged to develop a more personal design style and to develop ideas through research, design development, and design translation using drape and modelling on the stand.
+You will develop your drawing and illustration skills and learn to communicate your ideas and design process within a fashion portfolio, as well as participate in a live project brief offering the chance to be selected for a paid internship in San Francisco.
 You will also undertake an external brief.

 - Year 3

-Collections are selected for an annual fashion show at Graduate Fashion Week in London, attended by industry and press from the UK and overseas, whilst all collections are showcased in an annual fashion show in Bath.
+Collections are selected to showcase at Graduate Fashion Week in London, attended by industry and press from the UK and overseas, whilst all collections are showcased at a fashion show in Bath.

 At this level you will also undertake a written thesis.

 Continuous assessment: 84% main study modules, 16% historical and critical studies.
 There are no written exams.